Thumsificial/fashion_project/reports/conclusion_afterthought.md

 However I am left with a new sense of interest in the field of deep learning and fashion, and there seems to be a lot of very relevant areas to explore here, both with recommendation based on style and also the AR aspect that I discovered during the discovery phase.

-I also feel like I have learned a lot about working with different types of data, adn even if I struggled, it ended up being a fun adventure.
+I also feel like I have learned a lot about working with different types of data, and even if I struggled with some things, it ended up being a fun adventure.